emanueln/umarete/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software
+What you need to use the application

 ```
 Python 3.8.0
 ```

-### Installing
+### Running

-A step by step series of examples that tell you how to get a development env running

 Run the main app with python